HugoBlox/hugo-blox-builder/starters/portfolio/README.md

 [![Screenshot](./preview.png)](https://wowchemy.com/hugo-themes/)

 The **Hugo Portfolio Template** empowers you to easily create a portfolio website.
-Make it your own by choosing a color theme and layout!
+Make it your own by choosing a color theme and grid layout!

 ️**Trusted by 250,000+ researchers, educators, and students.** Highly customizable via the integrated **no-code, widget-based Wowchemy page builder**, making every site truly personalized ⭐⭐⭐⭐⭐